 (Our reverse proxy solution, GoAnywhere Gateway, can also meet regulation requirements by keeping your inbound ports closed and the data you exchange with trading partners out of the DMZ.)

-GoAnywhere MFT can also address your file transfer automation, connectivity, data translation, reporting, and cloud integration needs.
+GoAnywhere MFT can also address your file transfer automation, connectivity, data translation (which supports sending/retrieving XML data transfers, among other file formats), reporting, and cloud integration needs.
 Depending on your organization’s current processes and requirements, a MFT solution may resolve several pain points at once.